severalnines/docs/dsl.rst

 ClusterControl DSL
 ==================

 This documentation provides detailed information on ClusterControl Domain Specific Language (DSL).
 The DSL syntax is similar to JavaScript, with extensions to provide access to ClusterControl’s internal data structures and functions.
-The DSL allows you to execute SQL statements, run shell commands/programs across all your cluster hosts, and retrieve results to be processed for advisors/alerts or any other actions.
+The CCDSL allows you to execute SQL statements, run shell commands/programs across all your cluster hosts, and retrieve results to be processed for advisors/alerts or any other actions.

 Introduction
 ------------

 This language will be provided for the users, to implement monitoring related code in a language similar to JavaScript.
-The code is executed on the Cmon Controller and will have access to the cluster nodes through the network.
+The code is executed on the ClusterControl CMON Controller and will have access to the cluster nodes through the network.

 The language is different from JavaScript in some ways.
 Here is a list of the most important differences:

 * Semicolons are mandatory like in C or C++.
 * Not all numbers are handled as double precision floating point values, we have integers and even usigned long long integers.
-We need those to handle disk sizes, network traffic.
+We need those to handle disk sizes and network traffic measured in bytes.
 * There are associative arrays with the data type ``Map``.
-* The arrays are two dimensional, the one dimensional arrays has the type List although not many functions are using those.
+* The arrays are two dimensional, but they can be used as one dimensional arrays (e.g. a[10, 11] and a[10] are also valid).
+* We have a ``List`` type.
 * JavaScript uses a period in function names like ``JSON.parse(text)``, here we use the C++ notation like ``JSON::parse(text)``.
 * New variables created on-the-fly in functions are local variables and not globals.
-* The language implements a C like #include preprocessor directive.
+* The language implements a C like ``#include`` preprocessor directive.

 Language basics
 ---------------